-1. This action has been filed by Plaintiff to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill and valuable copyrights consisting of images and 3-D artwork embodied in Plaintiff's brand product line (the "Asserted Brand") of women's apparel (the "Asserted Brand Copyrights").
-Plaintiff publishes Asserted Brand Copyrights on an online storefront located at the company's website associated with its Asserted Brand.
-Defendants infringe the Asserted Brand Copyrights by publishing the copyrighted images and 3-D artwork on numerous fully interactive commercial internet stores ("Defendants' Online Stores") on the online Amazon platform identified on Schedule "A" (the "Online Platform"), and are using, without authorization, the Asserted Brand Copyrights and derivates thereof, to sell and/or offer for sale "knock-off" products of inferior quality and at bargain basement prices.
+- 1. Plaintiff is the owner of all rights, title and interest in and to the copyright registration issued by the United States Copyright Office for certain images related to its Rotita Brand product line (the "Rotita Brand") used in connection with the promotion and sale of women's apparel, which bear the following federal registration number VA0002382152 (the "Copyright Protected Image"). - 2.
+Plaintiff has filed this action to combat online copyright infringers who trade upon Plaintiff's reputation, goodwill and valuable copyrights, including the Copyright Protected Images, to sell counterfeit and/or knock-off products of inferior quality by representing them to be authentic Rotita Brand products through the unauthorized display of the Copyright Protected Images on their online storefronts (the "Online Stores") maintained on the Amazon sales platform identified on Schedule "A" (the "Online Platform").
+Defendants additionally offer their counterfeit and/or knock-off products at substantially reduced prices from the authentic Rotita Brand products offered by Plaintiff.

-- 2. Defendants likewise advertise, market, and/or sell their knockoff products embodying Plaintiff's Asserted Brand Copyrights by reference to the same photographs and 3-D artwork as genuine Asserted Brand products, which causes further confusion and deception in the marketplace.
-Unique identifiers common to Defendants' internet stores, such as design elements and similarities in Defendant's unlawful use of the Asserted Brand Copyrights, establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
-Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal counterfeiting operation. - 3.
-Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's copyrights, as well as to protect unknowing consumers from purchasing knockoff products over the Internet.
-Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of the Asserted Brand's reputation and goodwill because of Defendants' actions, and therefore seeks injunctive and monetary relief.
+- 3. Plaintiff exclusively utilizes the Copyright Protected Images in connection with the advertising, display, and sale of its authentic Rotita Brand products on its wholly owned, operated, and controlled company website.
+Plaintiff does not advertise, market, display, or sell its authentic Rotita Brand products on the Online Platform. - 4.
+Defendants likewise advertise, market, and/or sell their knockoff products embodying Plaintiff's Copyright Protected Images by reference to the same photographs and 3-D artwork as associated with genuine Rotita Brand products, which causes further confusion and deception in the marketplace.
+Unique identifiers common to Defendants' internet stores, such as design elements and similarities in Defendant's unlawful use of the Copyright Protected Images, establish a logical relationship between them and suggest that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+This conclusion is further supported by evidence and admissions made by similar online copyright infringers that have been the subject of numerous other enforcement actions brought by Plaintiff in this judicial district.
+This evidence and admissions include, but is not limited to, similarly situated defendants stating that they obtained Plaintiff's copyright protected images from the same sources, that the sourcing of their counterfeit and/or knock-off products were secured from the same manufacturing source, and that identical supply chains were employed to fulfill consumer orders.

+5. Plaintiff is forced to file this action to combat Defendants' unauthorized use of its Copyright Protected Images to sell inferior, counterfeit and/or knock-off products, as well as to protect unknowing consumers from purchasing knockoff products over the Internet.
+Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of the Rotita Brand's reputation and goodwill because of Defendants' actions, and therefore the company seeks injunctive and monetary relief.